 Kings from the House of York were Edward IV, Edward V, Richard the III

-Worst Royal Houses of Lancaster and York Kings
+Worst Kings *Royal Houses of Lancaster & York

 Most of the kings from the houses of Lancaster and York were highly religious and also extended educational and architectural patronage.
 Some of the important buildings constructed during their reign include Eton College, King’s College, and the chapels of both these colleges.
 They also extended their patronage to arts and literature and one of the famous poets of the era was Geoffrey Chaucer.